murattkiran/Airline-Passenger-Forecasting/README.md

 # Statistical Time Series Models

-This README file provides an overview of some fundamental statistical models used in time series analysis.
-These models are used to analyze time series data, make forecasts, and predict the future.

 ## 1. SES (Simple Exponential Smoothing)

 - **Definition**: Simple Exponential Smoothing is a method that uses a basic exponentially weighted moving average.
 It relies only on current values and adjusts its weights based on the data.